DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 it.
 ---
-ABs as an organization are added or removed as needed through liaising with the induction data collections team in the TRA via email.
+ABs as an organization are added or removed as needed through liaising with the induction data collections team in the TRA (Teaching Regulation Agency) via email.

 * 🔒 This means organisations can only get access that are legitimately appropriate bodies.
 Policy outlining who can be an appropriate body: